 By Rick Manning

-Rick Manning is the President of Americans for Limited Government.
+The author is president of Americans for Limited Government